Russia men's national artistic gymnastics team: History

 Russia has made seven appearances in the men's team competition at the Olympic Games and has won four medals.
 They won gold twice – first at their debut in 1996 and then again in 2020.

 After the 2022 Russian invasion of Ukraine, the International Gymnastics Federation (FIG) barred Russian athletes and officials, including judges.
 It also announced that "all FIG World Cup and World Challenge Cup events planned to take place in Russia ... are cancelled, and no other FIG events will be allocated to Russia ... until further notice."
 FIG also banned the Russian flag at its events.
 European Gymnastics announced in March 2022 that no athletes, officials, and judges from the Russian Gymnastics Federation can participate in any European Gymnastics events, that no European Gymnastics authorities from Russia can pursue their functions, and that European Gymnastics had removed from its calendar all events allocated to Russia and would not allocate any future events to Russia.

+Starting in 2025, Russian gymnasts started applying for Individual Neutral Athlete status.
+If granted, they were permitted to compete internationally as an individual.
+In May 2026, World Gymnastics lifted all restrictions against Russian athletes.